 Thank you so much to all those who joined us for the 15th Annual Berkshire Biodiversity Day!
-We felt it was a success and were delighted with the turnout.
-This event would not be possible without the experts and specialists who take time out of their busy lives to travel, conduct surveys, and educate the public on the importance of biodiversity.
-So, thank you again; we’re so grateful.
+Nearly 100 people participated this year, including 18 scientists, 73 attendees, and 5 staff members.
+Thank you to all who joined us and helped make this event successful!
+It would not be possible without the experts and specialists who take time out of their busy lives to travel, conduct surveys, and educate the public on the importance of biodiversity.
+So, thank you again; we’re very grateful.

 Celebrating local biodiversity during a time of unprecedented global biodiversity loss, the 15th Annual Berkshire Biodiversity Day (aka Berkshire BioBlitz) welcomes community members of all ages to join biologists, naturalists, and environmentalists to identify as many plants, animals, fungi, and other organisms as possible during a 24-hour period.